 Trekking in the old days

 In the early nineties, I worked as a tour leader in Thailand for the Dutch company Baobab Reizen from Amsterdam.
-Our tour included a four-day trek Chiang Rai trekking, starting and ending in Chiang Mai.
-It was the time in which trekking was the most popular tourist activity in Chiang Mai in those days because there were no zip lines, cooking classes, bicycle tours, mahout courses, etc..
-Everyone went on a trek, and four days was not unusual.
+Our four-week tour included a four-day trek Chiang Rai trekking, which started and ended in Chiang Mai.
+Hill tribe trekking was the most popular tourist activity in Chiang Mai in those days because there were no zip lines, cooking classes, bicycle tours, mahout courses, etc. yet.
+Therefore almost every tourist went on a trek, and four days was not unusual.
 Usually, my groups had 20 persons.
 Most of them had booked as individuals or couples.

 Classic boat trip to Chiang Rai

 We became a big group of almost 35 people trekking through the forest with the porters, two Thai guides, and me.
-After lunch in this village, we hiked up to a Yao community on the top of a mountain.
+After lunch in the Shan village, we hiked up to a Yao community on the top of a mountain.
 This climb took the whole afternoon, and quite a few guests arrived in the village exhausted.
 We all stayed together in one house.
 In the evening, the porters huddled together, and some were enjoying their opium.
 At night we could see the lights of the city of Chiang Rai.
 It was stunning.

-Picturesque Akha village
+A picturesque Akha village

 Chiang Rai trekking